FayAlothaimeen/SLAM-for-Turtlebot3-/README.md

 write this code in your terminal:

-#for run roscore
+#For run roscore
 ```
 $ roscore
 ```
-#for bring up basic packages to start TurtleBot3 applications.
+#For bring up basic packages to start TurtleBot3 applications.
 ```
 $ roslaunch turtlebot3_bringup turtlebot3_robot.launch
 ```